home-assistant/home-assistant.io/source/_posts/2024-03-04-dashboard-chapter-1.markdown

 The new Sections view with drag-and-drop is just the first step of Project Grace, a Home-Approved Dashboard.
 We have a good idea of where we want to head next in our design and development process, but we want to hear from you first before we proceed so that we can prioritize and build a product that will help you the most.

 To get feedback from all of you and your household members, we decided to release this early in its incomplete form as an *experiment* for you to try out the new Sections view.
+For those who are curious, feel free to check out [our updated demo](https://demo.home-assistant.io/#/lovelace/home) to play around and have fun!

-We also want to make sure that the new default dashboard will not only work for you, but also everyone who lives in your home.
+We want to make sure that the new default dashboard will not only work for you, but also everyone who lives in your home.
 We would love to hear what they think as well.
 Please do not hesitate to leave your comments below!

 ### Join the Home Assistant User Testing Group!